 Here we see the focus on integrating technologies to reinvent a company’s processes.
 The goal is to increase productivity, improve the customer experience for both existing and new clients, and generally lower costs.

 Process transformation is significant as it can bring positive changes to the organization.
-A recent survey suggests that about 58% of respondents cite higher efficiency rates, while about 43% experienced cost reduction by eliminating repetitive manual procedures.
+A recent survey suggests that about 58 percent of respondents cite higher efficiency rates, while about 43 percent experienced cost reduction by eliminating repetitive manual procedures.

-Because these transformations focus on specific areas of business, it is usually the CIO or CDO who is in charge of leading the innovations.
+Because these transformations focus on specific business areas, the CIO or CDO usually leads the innovations.

-A more profound way to disrupt the market is to wholly change traditional business models.
+A more profound way to disrupt the market is to change traditional business models completely.
 Technologies create constant updates on how to reinvent how a product or service is delivered, and it’s up to companies to take the step to be first in their industry to do so.
-Since we have seen how lack of innovation (e.g., Nokia) has led to the downfall of former giant brands, having a keen eye on business model transformation can keep the organization relevant and strong.
+Since we have seen how lack of innovation (e.g., Nokia) has led to the downfall of former giant brands, focusing on business model transformation can keep the organization relevant and strong.